-Benefits of Sheep Milk Compared with Other Types of DairyUpdated: January 25, 2018 Healthy Living, Healthy Pregnancy, Baby & Child
+Benefits of Sheep Milk Compared with Other Types of DairyUpdated: March 11, 2018 Baby Formula and First Foods, Raw Milk Benefits, Recipes

 In my travels across parts of Europe last summer, I was pleasantly surprised to see that sheep milk is readily available in some places that I visited.
 It’s even available at some farmers markets in the larger cities!
 This is in contrast to North America, where fresh sheep milk is extremely hard to find, and sheep dairies are few and far between.